semaphoreci/docs/docs/ci-cd-environment/semaphore-registry-images.md

 ## Supported sem-service images
 The `sem-service` is [a utility on Linux based virtual machines](/ci-cd-environment/sem-service-managing-databases-and-services-on-linux/) for starting, stopping and getting the status of background services.
-You can use `sem-service` to pull images from Semaphore registry.
+You can use `sem-service` to pull images from the Semaphore registry.
 All versions that are supported are listed bellow.

 ### Postgres
 | Image | Link |